Sajinnn/vue-network-d3/README.md

   - :star: **id**: Number or String.
 Node id and also node name (can be changed by **nodeTextKey**)
   - **group**: Number or String. like node type (can be changed by **nodeTypeKey**)
+  - :star: **image_path** String.
+The image path corresponding to the node, it will be displayed when hovering on this node.

 - :star: **linkList**: Array of **Link Object** which has